 CVS launches "Beauty Mark," its truth-in-advertising campaign; while AI is generating plausibly "real faces."
 Meanwhile, companies like SuperPersonal are putting customers into model try-on videos.
 Have "deep fakes" - AI algorithms that map faces and micro-expressions onto stock footage - come to retail?
 How can they help?
 How can they hurt?
-Listen now!

 Brian and Phillip are podcasting live from #Shoptalk2019!

 Deep fakes are getting a little too real to be comfortable.